filecoin-project/FIPs/_fips/fip-commit-expired-deals.md

 ## Design Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->
+An alternate approach would be to track old piece info sufficient to calculate the data committments of sectors with expired deals on chain in the market actor.
+However managing this on chain map and its garbage collection is less efficient and more complicated than pushing this off to the storage provider and adding a byte to committment message params.

+The `ExpiredDeals` type is used instead of a cbor map because of IPLD format restrictions disallowing integer keyed maps.
+Adding this paramter should incur only one extra byte in the `ProveCommit` and `ProveCommitAggregate` parameters of the common case where no deals are expired.

+Although the state machine has knowledge about what deals are expired at the entrypoint of `ProveCommit` and `ProveCommitAggregate` in this proposal it is rediscovered during the second step, i.e. `confirmSectorProofsValid` by reading the return value of `ActivateDeals`.
+An alternate proposal could modify the parameters to the second stage of committment to include the expired deal set so that activation would only be called with the non-expired deal ids.
+This was passed over because it is more invasive in the `ProveCommit` case.
+It would require either adding the expired deal ids to the power cron queue or changing ProveCommit from a read only method to a state mutating method and modifying sector precommit infos.
+The later case is not bad but modifying precommit infos between precommit and final commit adds another state mutation and somewhat complicates reasoning about state.

+The error semantics and bitfield return value change proposed for `ActivateDeals` is modeled after the [existing proposal](https://github.com/filecoin-project/FIPs/pull/154) for changing `PublishStorageDeals` error handling.

+Overwriting sector info with only the non-expired deal ids preserves the invariant that all deal ids in a sector are activated at some point during the sector's lifetime which means this proposal does not need to extend its scope to miner actor processing beyond sector committment.

 ## Backwards Compatibility
 <!--All FIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The FIP must explain how the author proposes to deal with these incompatibilities.
 FIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->

+Four miner and market actor method signatures change in this proposal: `market.ComputeDataCommittment`, `market.ActivateDeals`, `miner.ProveCommitSector`, and `miner.ProveCommitAggregate`.
+This means an actor major version change is needed for this proposal.
+The market actor methods should only be called internally by user called actor methods (except for erroneous unauthorized calls) so there are no complications changing signatures.
+The miner actor method parameter changes will have complications.
+Messages from before the upgrade will fail to unserialize to the new format.
+The upgrade should include a best effort stop on sector commitment messages in the hour before the upgrade epoch.

+No state migration is needed.

 ## Test Cases
 <!--Test cases for an implementation are mandatory for FIPs that are affecting consensus changes.
 Other FIPs can choose to include links to test cases if applicable.-->